mms112/ExpandWorldPrefabs/README.md

 - command: Console command to run.
   - Parameters are supported.
   - Basic arithmetic is supported.
 For example `<x>+10` would add 10 meters to the x coordinate.
-- playerSearch: Searches for nearby players for `command`.
-  - The command runs for each player.
-If no players are found, the command doesn't run.
-  - Format is `mode, distance, heightDifference`:
-    - Mode is `all` or `closest`.
-    - Distance is the search distsance.
-    - Height difference is optionnal, if given the player must be within that distance vertically.
 - triggerRules (default: `false`): If true, spawns or remove from this entry can trigger other entries.

 ## Filters